Student Handbook

 Students who require medication during school hours must inform the school nurse.
 All medication must be stored at the school nurse’s office and consumed under the supervision of the school nurse unless the student’s parent has submitted a signed written authorization permitting the student to self-administer the medication and a written certification from the student’s doctor identifying the particular medication and stating the student is capable of and has been instructed in proper self-administration of the medication.

-If a student requires epinephrine via epi-pen during school hours, the student’s parent must submit written authorization for the administration of epinephrine by the school nurse along and written orders from the student’s doctor stating that the student may require epinephrine and does not have the capability to self-administer.
+If a student requires epinephrine via epi-pen during school hours, the student’s parent must submit written authorization for the administration of epinephrine by the school nurse and written orders from the student’s doctor stating that the student may require epinephrine and does not have the capability to self-administer.

 If a student requires the use of a nebulizer during school hours, the student’s parent must submit a treatment plan prepared by the student’s doctor, which identifies asthma triggers.